castacks/UniCeption/README.md

 - **Documentation**: Add docstrings to all classes and methods.
 - **Unit Tests**: Add necessary unit tests to the `tests` folder.
 - **Linting**: Run `black` & `isort` on your code before committing.
 For example, you can run `black . && isort .`.

+Since UniCeption is currently a private repo, please do not push to the main branch directly.
+Instead, create a new branch for your changes and submit a pull request for review.